-Are you waiting for breast milk to come in after having your baby?
-Do you know what signs to look for?
+Are you waiting for your breast milk to come in after having your baby?

 Where Is My Milk?

 After my son was born, I expected my breasts to be gushing milk.
-The truth is, even though milk production begins in the second trimester, we don’t start to see the liquid we expect until a couple of days after our babies are born!
+But even though milk production begins in the second trimester, we don’t start to see the liquid we expect until a couple of days after our babies are born!

-So what does baby eat in the meantime?
+So what does your baby eat in the meantime?

-No stress!
 Your body is equipped with exactly what a newborn needs.
-During this stage, your breast milk is concentrated into a fluid called colostrum.
+Your breast milk is reduced to a fluid called colostrum during this stage.
 It’s packed with everything your baby needs to grow and thrive — a kind of concentrated baby superfood.

 A Common Concern